osate/osate2/alisa/org.osate.alisa.help/help/markdown/AlisaDoc.md

-•Name: identifier of the task.
+* *Name*: identifier of the task.
 Assurance task references are qualified with the enclosing assurance case name.

 * *Title*: a short descriptor of the verification method registry.
 This optional element may be used as more descriptive label than the name.